murtaugh/go-piper/README.md

 # go-reveal

-Turn [Reveal](https://github.com/hakimel/reveal.js) presentations into shared events
+Turn [Reveal](https://github.com/hakimel/reveal.js) presentations into shared events.

 ### Here is what you need to do--not much